DjangoGirls/tutorial/en/django_templates/README.md

     ...
     $ git push heroku master

 Congrats!
-Now go ahead and try adding a new post in your Django admin (remember to add published_date!), then refresh your page to see if the post appears there.
+Now go ahead and try adding a new post in your Django admin (remember to add `published_date`!), then refresh your page to see if the post appears there.

 Works like a charm?
 We're proud!
 Step away from your computer for a bit, you have earned a break. :)